HTML Guides for font

 Using <font> causes several practical problems:

-- Maintainability: Styling scattered across <font> tags throughout your HTML is extremely difficult to update.
-Changing a color scheme could mean editing hundreds of elements instead of a single CSS rule.
+<font>tags throughout your HTML is extremely difficult to update.
+Changing a color scheme could mean editing hundreds of elements instead of a single CSS rule. - Accessibility: The

-- Consistency: CSS enables you to define styles in one place and apply them uniformly across your entire site using classes, selectors, or external stylesheets.
+<font>element carries no semantic meaning.
+Screen readers and other assistive technologies gain nothing from it, and its presence can clutter the document structure. - Consistency: CSS enables you to define styles in one place and apply them uniformly across your entire site using classes, selectors, or external stylesheets.

 - Standards compliance: Using obsolete elements means your HTML does not conform to the current specification, which can lead to unexpected rendering in future browser versions.